jayvarner/jayvarner.github.io/_posts/2016-09-25-usability-democratization-of-technology.md

 I found this article while searching for an article about reading facial expressions during usability testing.
 And yeah, it talks about that, but the above quote really poked me.
 Honestly, everything I have to say about this cannot fit in my allotted three paragraphs.
 So I'll just say this: usability should always imply accessibility.
 The interesting bit that Cristescu pushes is the that economic accessibility should also be considered.

-By making technology, and everyday things, usable and accessible, user experience designers are democratizing all these things.
+By making something usable and accessible, user experience designers are democratizing all these things.
 That's a solid reason to get out of bed.
 But the economic barrier is daunting.
 It requires a lot of changes.
-But why would I want to spend my time building something that isn't for everyone?
+Like I said, these blog posts assignments don't give me enough room to flush this out.
+I will end with this quote from last's week's reading that stands in sharp contrast to this post's opening quote.
+The quote is justifying a screener question to preference people with high incomes.

+>The income requirement will help participants stay away from focusing on cost (the more affluent seem able to pay better attention to what they really need—or want).[^jerks]

+[^jerks]:Schroeder, Brittan, Spool [https://learn.kent.edu/bbcswebdav/pid-5850162-dt-content-rid-53408933_1/courses/22314.201680/Modules/recruiting_without_fear.pdf](Recruiting Without Fear)